A.J. Griffin has late surge, No. 7 Duke beats Virginia 65-61

 Kihei Clark made a career-best six 3-pointers, all in the first half, and scored a career-high 25 points for the Cavaliers (17-11, 11-7).
 They were trying to sweep the season series after winning 69-68 at Duke on Feb.
 7.

+Roach also was assigned to defend Clark after his fast start, and Krzyzewski said “I thought his performance was the differentiator. … His verve on offense really lifted us.”

-Duke led 30-25 at halftime and by eight in the second half.
+Duke led 30-25 at halftime and by as many as eight in the second half.
 The Cavaliers used a 7-0 run to get within 52-51 with five minutes to play, Both teams had empty trips down court before Griffin made his first 3 from the top of the key.

 BIG PICTURE

 Duke: The Blue Devils were outscored 20-2 off turnovers in their earlier loss to Virginia when they turned the ball over 15 times.
-They had just eight giveaways tis time and were outscored by 9-8 off turnovers.
+They had just eight giveaways this time and were outscored by 9-8 off turnovers.
+Virginia also outscored the Blue Devils 52-28 in the paint in the first meeting, but were outscored 28-20 in close on their home floor.

 Virginia: Coach Tony Bennett paid tribute to Duke’s retiring Mike Krzyzewski before the game, thanking him for all he’s done for the sport and presenting him with a plaque.
 Krzyzewski also walked across the court to greet longtime Cavaliers coach Terry Holland, who was seated next to the broadcast table.